Navideck/flutter_accessory_manager/README.md

 );
 ```

-> **Note:** Not available on Linux.
-On iOS, `startScan()` automatically shows the picker, so you typically don't need to call this directly.
+> **Platform Support:** Available on Android, iOS, macOS, and Windows.
+Not available on Linux.

 ## Pairing & Unpairing

 ### Pair

-Pair with a Bluetooth device by its address.
-Works on all platforms:
+Pair with a Bluetooth device by its address:

 ```dart
 bool success = await FlutterAccessoryManager.pair('00:11:22:33:44:55');